This article describes the Lumada Data Catalog user interface and the tasks non-admin users can perform.

 Data Catalog complements data visualization, data discovery, and data wrangling tools by streamlining the collection and initial data quality checks of the data repository, and by making the data repository available to those tools for further processing.

-Lumada Data Catalog provides a rich interface for data self-service by leveraging multi-faceted metadata search using tags, detailed properties, bookmarks, and Hive tables to help you find the best instances of the integrated data you are looking for.
+Lumada Data Catalog provides a rich interface for data self-service by leveraging multi-faceted metadata search using terms, detailed properties, bookmarks, and Hive tables to help you find the best instances of the integrated data you are looking for.
 These services include:

 Role-based access control